 Rise and shine

-When morning comes the phrase trips off our tongues.
-Yet we rarely think of its strangeness.
+When morning comes, the phrase trips off our tongues.
+Yet we rarely notice its strangeness.
 To say “Rise and shine” is odd.
-We’re not simply exhorting the slumberer to notice the sun or respond to the sun.
-We’re telling them to be the sun – or at least, like the sun.
+We’re not simply exhorting the sleeper to notice or respond to the sun.
+We’re telling them to be the sun – or at least, to be like the sun.

 The sun rises.
 We rise.
 The sun shines.
 We shine.
-Or we’re supposed to if the saying is anything to go by.
+Or we’re supposed to if we take this saying seriously.